aramirezarg/yii2-select/README.md

      'searchColumns' => 'code,name,...',
      'columnDescription' => 'description'
 ])?>
-//searchColumns: one or more fiel, separed by ',';
+//searchColumns: one or more field, separed by ',';
 //columnDescription: This can will be field in the table or function in model.
 ```